Britons gather in squares and parks to say goodbye to Queen Elizabeth | Entertainment

 Britons gather in squares and parks to say goodbye to Queen Elizabeth

+Usually busy streets fell silent as young and old came together in towns, villages and cities outside London for the live broadcast of the service https://www.reuters.com/world/uk/britain-world-prepare-say-last-farewell-queen-elizabeth-2022-09-18 at Westminster Abbey and then the journey of her coffin to Windsor Castle, west of the capital.
+"When you can watch it with a big group of people, it feels more communal," said student Jo Underwood in Edinburgh's Holyrood Park.

 In airport lounges, parks, pubs and city squares, people gathered in front of screens across Britain on Monday to watch the state funeral of Queen Elizabeth.
-Usually busy streets fell silent as young and old came together in towns, villages and cities outside London for the live broadcast of the service beamed in from Westminster Abbey.
+Usually busy streets fell silent as young and old came together in towns, villages and cities outside London for the live broadcast of the service https://www.reuters.com/world/uk/britain-world-prepare-say-last-farewell-queen-elizabeth-2022-09-18 at Westminster Abbey and then the journey of her coffin to Windsor Castle, west of the capital.

 Some kept their heads bowed, others wiped away tears as Britain said goodbye to its longest serving monarch, who died on Sept.
 8 aged 96.
-Gurminder Kaur got up early to drive from Essex in southeast England to Windsor, where the queen will be buried later on Monday.

-The 50-year-old lawyer had spent more than 14 hours at the weekend, queuing to see the monarch lying in state in London's Westminster Hall.
-"The (London) queue had a festival atmosphere, and you just had the adrenaline keeping you going," Kaur said.
+Hundreds watched in a park in Hastings, a seaside town on England's south coast, where in 1066 Duke William of Normandy arrived with his army from France to fight King Harold for the English throne, which the Norman also claimed.

+William defeated Harold at the Battle of Hastings and was crowned King of England on Christmas Day.
+The late Queen Elizabeth was the 40th sovereign in a line that traces its lineage back to him.
+"I wanted to be there for a moment of history, and to see how I felt about the occasion.
+I thought I would regret not having watched it in a public setting later," said Julian Beecroft, a 57-year-old writer.

+On a sunny day in Hastings, people sat on camping chairs, many dressed in black, with children and dogs running around.
+Account manager Carl Amess, 54, said he found the funeral service "uplifting, moving and respectful".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)